-EDR Global Ranking Points as well as direct upgrade opportunities to the UCI Enduro World Cup entries will be available at all Enduro and E-Enduro Open Races and all UCI sanctioned Enduro national championship races.
+Enduro Global Ranking Points as well as direct upgrade opportunities to the UCI Enduro World Cup will be available at all Enduro Open Races and all UCI sanctioned Enduro national championship races.

-Only riders with a UCI MTB World Series account and a valid / active UCI license ID at the time of a race will be eligible to collect Enduro Global Ranking Points as well as direct upgrade opportunities.
+Only riders with a UCI Mountain Bike World Series account and a valid / active UCI license ID at the time of a race will be eligible to collect Enduro Global Ranking Points as well as direct upgrade opportunities.
 Only riders holding a UCI license ID with the National designation of the host nation will be eligible to collect Points and receive an upgrade to the World Cup at UCI national championship races.

 The following categories will be used to calculate Points and upgrades.
-Providing all riders/local categories are racing the same course and number of stages, all riders (including Master and Youth) will be sorted into one of the following World Cup categories based on their gender and year of birth: Men, Women, Men U21, and Women U21.
+Providing all riders/local categories are racing the same course and number of stages, all riders (including Master and Junior) will be sorted into one of the following World Cup categories based on their gender and year of birth: Men, Women, Men Junior, and Women Junior.